For those wondering about the breaking strength of particular diameter fishing lines, we have all the answers.

 How to Fight Fish to Maximize Line Strength

 The other key component in making sure you don’t lose a fish to line breakage is to use your fishing rod to cushion the runs.
-That way you can land even very large fish on relatively light line.
-It’s how fly fishermen can land a 5lb trout on 3lb line.
+That way you can land even very large fish on a relatively light line.
+It’s how fly fishermen can land a 5lb trout on a 3lb line.
 Used correctly, the long rod acts as a big shock absorber, along with a correctly set drag.

 So when are fighting fish be sure to keep you fishing rod tip high.
 This increases its ability to absorb shocks, especially compared to a stance where rod is at 45 degrees or worse still pointing towards the fish.